peterpme/soundcloud-player/README.md

 Timed Challenge of `4 hours`

-## Issues:
-- There are tracks that will not play, because of some sort of Soundcloud licensing. **If there's a track error, audio element will go to next song**
-- For some reason, you can't query "deep house", but "hip hop", "house music", "punk rock" all seem to work..

 ## Improvements:
 - Decoupling callback inside querySoundcloud and creating a separate function
 - Cleaning up code inside addTrackToPlayer / updateIndex functions